 - Full Blast Recreation Center will continue summer hours, 7 a.m.-7 p.m.
 Monday through Friday, and 9 a.m.-4 p.m.
 Saturday/Sunday.
 Flash Flood Water Park is open noon-6 p.m. daily.
 Call Recreation at 269-966-3431 and the water park at 269-966-3667.

 - Police Department fingerprinting services will begin again on Tuesday, July 20.
-Hours will be 2-4 p.m.
-Tuesday and Thursday.
+Hours will return to 3-5 p.m.
+Tuesday, Thursday, and Friday.
 Call the Police Department at 269-966-3322.

 Our public meetings remain virtual in July, and some boards will choose to meet virtually in August; the City Commission will meet in person Aug.
 3. Watch our public notices at City Hall and on our website, as well as on Facebook, where we live stream most of our meetings.